lukeloken/EOFscripts/README.md

 ## Compile processed data from all sites

-Processed data will be archived in the Upper Midwest Water Science Center P drive These data have already been processed using the `processing_run_file.R` scripts These are now ready for across site comparisons
+### updated by Luke Loken February 2020

+Data that have been processed and saved to the P: Drive will be compiled for across site comparisons.
+Currently, individual site data are located in the P:drive/analysis folder by states and by sites.
+The "site_mod.csv" files from each site are bound, summarized, and plotted.

+This processes uses the `comipilation_run_file.R`.
+It requires that a `path_to_data` object be set at before running.
+This will point to the main folder, which is currently the "P:/0301"

 ```
+# Current data location
 path_to_data <- "P:/0301"

+# Prior data location
-path_to_data <- "M:/NonPoint Evaluation/GLRI Edge-of-field/R-analysis"
+# path_to_data <- "M:/NonPoint Evaluation/GLRI Edge-of-field/R-analysis"
 ```